Association of Students for Alternative Politics

-Association of students for alternative politics (ASAP), the student wing of the Aam Aadmi Party (AAP), was established on 20 May 2025.
+Association of Students for Alternative Politics (ASAP) is the student wing of the Aam Aadmi Party (AAP).
+The organisation was initially founded as Chhatra Yuva Sangharsh Samiti (CYSS) in 28 September 2014.
+However, the CYSS was later replaced by the ASAP, which was established on 20 May 2025.

 Students' Union elections

 In October 2022, CYSS won Panjab University Campus Students Council election, defeating Akhil Bharatiya Vidyarthi Parishad.
 In 2015, CYSS also contested Delhi University Student elections.